dallongo/pySRD9c/pyinstaller/README.md

 * Lap and sector time comparisons for 'self last lap' will not show if the immediately previous or current lap are invalidated or if the application is restarted during an active session.
 It will take 2 clean laps in succession to resync the session lap comparison.
 * Sector 3 split times are never shown due to other important information being displayed upon crossing start/finish on each lap.
 * The order of the information displays at the start of each lap cannot be changed (ie, lap time will always be first and laps/time remaining will always be last).
 This is by design to maintain simplicity in the code.
 * DRS display functions only work with R3E DTM 2013-2016 content.
 The Push-to-Pass functions have been tested thoroughly with the Audi Sport TT Cup 2015 car.
-DRS/PTP functions are not available in rF1/SCE/AMS.
+DRS/PTP functions are not available in rF1/SCE/AMS/FTruck/Marcas.

 ### Notes

-* Support for rFactor 2 is planned in the near future and should be released sometime in June 2016.
+* Support for rFactor 2 is planned in the near future and should be released sometime in 2016.
 * Plans for a GUI to manage settings will depend on how the merged application will handle rFactor 2.
 * There are currently no plans to support Assetto Corsa, Project CARS, or iRacing since I don't own any of those sims.